zcash/zips/drafts/zip-str4d-shielded-coinbase.rst

 the network upgrade, so that miners and mining pools may gradually migrate from their existing transparent addresses to Sapling addresses.
 This also simplifies the consensus rules, because there are funding streams that target transparent addresses, and thus it remains necessary for the time being to support them.
-A future ZIP will require all coinbase to be shielded immediately.
+A future ZIP could require all coinbase to be shielded immediately.

 Enforcing coinbase maturity at the consensus level for Sapling outputs would incur